ashton-martin/ashton-martin.github.io/projects/bouncing-box/README.md

 - `speed = speed * -1;`

-## Step 2: Bounce the box off the left wall.
+## TODO 6.2: Bounce the box off the left wall.

 Now, using what you've learned about how to bounce the box off the right wall, it's time to bounce the box off the left wall.